CLI Reference#

 cx help#

-Show a getting-started guide with cx-specific commands, common workflows, and links to documentation.
+Show a getting-started guide with conda-express commands, common workflows, and links to documentation.

 cx help

-Any command not listed above is passed through to the installed conda binary. cx replaces its own process with conda using execvp (Unix) or CreateProcess (Windows), so there is no overhead:
+Any command not listed above is passed through to the installed conda binary.
+If the install path does not exist yet, cx bootstraps it first.

 cx create -n myenv python=3.12